 - Student data pursuant to any lawful subpoena or court order directing such disclosure; and

-- Student data to a public or private postsecondary educational institution for purposes of application or admission of a student to such postsecondary educational institution with the student’s written consent.
+- Student data to a public or private postsecondary educational institution for purposes of application or admission of a student to such postsecondary educational institution with the student’s legal guardian's written consent.